 - Nutrition Support.

-Residents staff one evening every week and every 3rd weekend.
+Residents staff one evening every week and every 2nd or 3rd weekend.